Image of GILEAD HIV Logo

 Ending the HIV Epidemic (EHE) in the United States: A Plan for America, known as the Initiative, is a federal effort designed to reduce new HIV infections by 90% by 2030.
 The Initiative, launched in 2019, has three phases.3

 Phase I, which is already underway, focuses on those US jurisdictions hardest hit by the HIV epidemic.
-There are 57 target jurisdictions, which include the 48 counties with the highest number of new HIV diagnoses in 2016 and 2017; San Juan, Puerto Rico; and Washington, DC.
+There are 57 target jurisdictions, which include the 48 counties with the highest number of new HIV diagnoses in 2016 and 2017: San Juan, Puerto Rico, and Washington, DC.
 More than 50% of new HIV diagnoses occurred in those locations during that time period.
 Also included as target jurisdictions are seven states with a substantial rural burden, with over 75 cases and 10% or more of their new HIV diagnoses occurring in 2016 and 2017 in rural areas.3,5

 Phase II of the Initiative, which begins in 2026, will expand to address needs across the country, and Phase III will be more focused on case management to keep the number of new HIV infections at fewer than 3000 per year.3,6